facundovictor/jsfiddle-downloader/README.md

-    -l, --link <url>              Url of the fiddle to save -o, --output <path>           Target path to download the data -c, --compressed              Compress the spaces of the HTML output -i, --identifier <fiddle_id>  Identifier of the fiddle to -f, --force-http              Use http when the URI method is undefined -v, --verbose                 Verbose output
+    -l, --link <url>              Url of the fiddle to save -o, --output <path>           Target path to download the data -c, --compressed              Compress the spaces of the HTML output -i, --identifier <fiddle_id>  Identifier of the fiddle to save -f, --force-http              Use http when the URI method is undefined -t, --save-title              Use fiddle's title to filename.
+Only with --user -v, --verbose                 Verbose output
 ```